Yes You Can (album): Recording

 All tracks were recorded at the White House Studios in Bures, Suffolk, except "Irresistible", which was recorded at RAK Studios, and "Rain in Venice", recorded at RAK Studios and Metropolis Studios.
 "Rain in Venice", "New-Fashioned Way", "The Lighthouse", "The Alibi" and "Promises" were remixed at Metropolis Studios, and "Victim of Love", "Star for a Week (Dino)", "Fire in the Night" and "Dancing on the Telephone" were remixed at White House Studios.
 "Irresistible" was remixed at Air Studios.
 The album was mastered by Steve Rooke and Ian Jones at Abbey Road Studios in London.

-Rod Stewart provided some backing vocals during recording sessions for Yes You Can, but his contributions were not used.
+Harley recorded sixteen tracks during the sessions for Yes You Can and ultimately chose ten to include on the album, leaving the remaining six unreleased.
+Rod Stewart provided some backing vocals for the album, but his contributions were not used.

 Song information

 Yes You Can features a mixture of older songs dating from the El Gran Senor period as well as some newer tracks.
-Of the album's ten tracks, the 1986 extended remix of "Irresistible" and "Rain in Venice" were lifted from El Gran Senor.
-"New-Fashioned Way" was originally recorded for El Gran Senor as an up-tempo track and "The Lighthouse" used different instrumentation including a saxophone solo (as opposed to the violin solo on Yes You Can).
-Harley decided to re-record "New-Fashioned Way" for Yes You Can after he began performing the song live in 1991.
-"Star for a Week", one of the oldest songs, was first performed live in 1979, while two of the newer songs, "Victim of Love" and "Fire in the Night", were written while on tour.
+Two of the tracks, the 1986 extended remix of "Irresistible" and "Rain in Venice", were recorded during the El Gran Senor sessions.
+"Star for a Week (Dino)", "New-Fashioned Way", "Promises" and "The Lighthouse" were all originally recorded for El Gran Senor and then fully re-recorded for Yes You Can.
+Harley decided to re-record "New-Fashioned Way" after he began performing the song live in 1991.
+"Star for a Week", one of the oldest songs, was written and first performed live in 1979.
+"The Lighthouse" was described by Harley as "another nod to Virginia Woolf", following his song "Riding the Waves (For Virginia Woolf)" from his 1978 album Hobo with a Grin.
+"The Alibi" and "Dancing on the Telephone" were written and demoed in 1989 before being recorded for Yes You Can.
+Two of the newer songs, "Victim of Love" and "Fire in the Night", were written while Steve Harley & Cockney Rebel were on tour in the early 1990s.